bboyairwreck/PieMessage/README.md

 ## About

-There are 4 parts to the PieMessage.
+There are 4 parts to the PieMessage project.
 - **messages.applescript**
 - **Java Web Server (JWS)**
 - **OSX Client**